nbroeking/bits/README.md

 })
 ```

-Then a user on the server side can make a request to this api such as.
+Then a user on the server side can make a request to this api such as:

 ``` javascript
 this._messageCenter.sendRequest('myEvent', {scopes: null}, 'Nic')